 Parvovirus is a potentially life-threatening disease that results in diarrhea, vomiting, and deterioration of the white blood cells.

 Rabies is a fatal disease attacking the central nervous system that can affect all mammals (including people).
 Because there is no cure for rabies, animals that contract the disease are euthanized.
-The greatest risk of Rabies is that it is zoonotic, meaning the disease can be spread to humans through contact with saliva.
+The great risk of Rabies is that it is zoonotic, meaning the disease can be spread to humans through contact with saliva.

 *Preventable feline diseases and symptoms:

 Feline immunodeficiency virus (FIV) is a retroviral disease (one that duplicates itself and integrates with the host’s DNA) that causes immune suppression.
-Most cats that have the illness appear normal for years until the disease eventually depletes the immune system entirely, resulting in death.
+Most cats that have the illness appear normal for years until the disease eventually depletes the immune system entirely, resulting in illness and death.

 Feline Leukemia Virus is a potentially life threatening virus that causes chronic immune suppression, leading to frequent infection and illness.
 It often results in cancer and reduced lifespan.